Aligator77/angular-jointjs-graph/README.md

 and height, relying on the user-specified parent for proper positioning and size.
 The directive exposes several methods on its scope that are visible to its children and uses events to notify actions like selection of a chart element.
 All the methods and events are documented in [this](#scope-interface) chapter.
-The directive takes a single attribute as an argument, which must be the name of a registered factory/service returning a configuration object for the framework, as described in the next chapter, [Configuration](#config).

-The `graph-node` directive uses and SVG template and transclusion, providing a basic layout and an extension point for custom styling of the chart elements representing entity models.
-The topic is discussed in more detail in the section [Graph node SVG template](#graph-node-svg).

 The `graph-side-panel-tools` directive provides visual means to create new nodes on the graph via drag and drop.
 It is a container for the `graph-new-entity` and `graph-existing-entities` directives.
 The former